 This can also solve other Bluetooth headphones issues like when Bluetooth headphones are connected but have no sound.

 Windows 10 features a built-in troubleshooting feature for providing fixes to common problems you’ll encounter on your computer.
 To use this feature to try and fix a laggy Bluetooth connection, follow these steps:

 - Right-click on the Speaker icon in the lower-right corner of your taskbar.
 Select “Troubleshoot Sound Problems”

 - A pop-up window will appear with a selection of your audio devices.
 Choose your Bluetooth headphones then click “Next”.

-- Follow the on-screen prompts for troubleshooting the device.
+- The next steps depend on the issue identified by the Troubleshooter.
+Follow the on-screen prompts for troubleshooting the device.